Plantar Fasciitis- technical

-- Prolonged standing on flat surfaces
+- Prolonged standing on hard/flat surfaces such as concrete

 - Excessive running

 - Inappropriate footwear